Cartoon Network: Cartoon Network Enterprises

 Cartoon Network Enterprises is the network's global licensing and merchandising arm established in 2001.
-It distributes merchandises of various Cartoon Network brands such as The Powerpuff Girls, Ben 10, We Bare Bears, Steven Universe, Adventure Time, and more.
+It distributes merchandises of various Cartoon Network brands.

 Mobile app

 Cartoon Network has a mobile app that provides the latest full episodes, a live stream from the East and West coast, games, and the network's schedule.

 Book licensing

-Cartoon Network Books is the book publisher established in 2015. it licencing books based of various Cartoon Network franchises such as The Powerpuff Girls, Adventure Time, Ben 10, Uncle Grandpa, We Bare Bears, Steven Universe, and many more.
+Cartoon Network Books is the book licensor established in 2015.
+It licenses books based on various Cartoon Network franchises.